Frequently asked questions

 How long does shipping take?

-Orders under 50 000 pcs are ready to be shipped in 14 working days.
-Bigger amounts take a little more time and they are ready to be shipped in 30 working days.
+Orders under 50 000 pcs are ready to be shipped in 30 working days.
+Bigger amounts take a little more time to produce and they are discussed separately.
 Typically shipping takes 2 days.
 If you are in a hurry, please contact us and we do our best to help you.

 Is it possible to get samples of Cupbio cups?